 We tend to use our own feedback form for structured feedback.
 You can download that feedback form (a pdf document) here.

-Aim to rehearse your presentation with plenty of time before the big event.
+Aim to practise your presentation with plenty of time before the big event.
 Good luck.

 “For the things we have to learn before we can do them, we learn by doing them.”